ExpressionEngine Docs

 getLanguageKey()

-Should return language key for this evaluation rule to be displayed as human readble name in dropdown when setting up conditionals for the field.
+Should return language key for this evaluation rule to be displayed as human readable name in dropdown when setting up conditionals for the field.
 Implementation of this method in AbstractEvaluationRule will return the rule name as language key.

 getConditionalFieldInputType()